 Two of the most common words beginning with P in the business world are often used interchangeably, and it’s easy to see why.
-The terms procurement and purchasing are both often associated with buying supplies or materials, and so sometimes, the detail gets lost.
-The difference goes beyond simply sharing the letter P – and it is essential to distinguish between the two because one is transactional-based, and the other has the long-term interest of the business in mind.
+The terms procurement and purchasing, which refer to the process of acquiring goods or services, are both often associated with buying supplies or materials, and so sometimes, the detail gets lost.
+However, there is a distinction between procurement and purchasing that goes beyond simply sharing the letter P. Procurement involves a strategic and comprehensive approach to sourcing and supplier management, considering factors such as quality, cost, and risk mitigation, while purchasing is more transactional-based, focusing on the actual buying process.
+It is essential to distinguish between the two because one is transactional-based, and the other has the long-term interest of the business in mind.

 So, let’s explore the differences by first looking at the basic definitions.